 Artists’ Pavilion Venice Biennale 2017

-Developing the format of our Artists Pavilion project which ran as part of the 2013 Venice Biennale, Artquest are announcing a call for applications for a new site specific window based commission to take place during the 2017 Venice Biennale.
+Developing the format of our Artists Pavilion project which ran as part of the 2013 Venice Biennale, Artquest announced a call for applications for a new site specific window based commission to take place during the 2017 Venice Biennale.
+Artist Laura Malacart has been selected for the 2017 Artquest commission.

 - Selected artist contacted: Week commencing Monday 6th February 2017